The Ultimate 5 Day Maine Road Trip Itinerary (Acadia, Lighthouses & Scenic Stops)

 You will definitely need a rental car for this itinerary and remember to ask about a toll tag as the main route to Bar Harbor requires tolls.

-DAY ONE: BOSTON TO PORTLAND, MAINE (1 NIGHT)
+DAY ONE: BOSTON TO PORTLAND, MAINE roadtrip stops

-We love exploring the Old Port, going down the waterfront, shopping and eating lobster rolls.
-Lot’s to do here.
+We loved exploring Old Port, going down the waterfront, shopping and eating lobster rolls.
+Lots to do here.
 To see the Portland Headlight, you will have to drive across town.
 But for us, this is the main attraction in Portland.

 Portland Head Light